AviatrixSystems/avxlabs-docs/ace_pro/docs/lab3.md

 New Test from GCP
 ```

-After this lab, this is how the overall topology would look like:
+After this lab, this is how the overall topology will look like:

 ```{figure} images/lab3-finaltopology.png
 ---